Can’t start your Subaru due to a dead battery? Learn how to fix the problem by jump-starting the dead battery of the Subaru using a jump starter.

 Why won’t my Subaru start with a jump-start?

 If your Subaru won’t start when you try to jump-start it, keep the other car running and allow it to charge your Subaru battery for 15 minutes, then try again.
 Also, check the jump starter clamps.
 If your Subaru doesn’t start, it only clicks.
-Wiggle the clamps a little to ensure they are making good contact, and try again.
+Wiggle the clamps a little to ensure they make good contact, and try again.
 If using a jump box, keep the jump connected for 15 minutes.
 Make sure the jump box is fully charged.

-If the battery is fully charged, but your Subaru still won’t start, you may have a bad starter, ignition switch, or in extreme cases, a seized engine.
+If the battery is fully charged, but your Subaru still won’t start, you may have a bad starter, ignition switch, or, in extreme cases, a seized engine.